hashicorp/boundary-worker-helm/README.md

 }
 ```

-You can place that configuration in a values file or supply it directly with
+You can provide that HCL directly with `--set-file` or template it inside a
-`--set-file`.
+values file.
+The chart evaluates `worker.config` with Helm `tpl`, so Helm
+template expressions inside the HCL are supported.

-## Usage
+## Installation

-To install the chart from this repository:
+Install from this repository:

 ```console
 $ helm install boundary-worker . \